WoRRuM/ToDoNotesApp/README.md

 * SQLite

 ## Setup
-To run this project, clone this repository to Android Studio:
+To run this project, clone the repository to Android Studio: